-51. For mourning a band of crape 31/2 ins. wide, is to be worn above the left elbow.
+51. For mourning a band of crape $\frac{3}{4}$ ins. wide, to be worn above the left elbow.

-52. Information regarding patterns of uniform or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, 54, Victoria Street, S.W.
-1.
+52. Information regarding patterns of uniforms or equipment for Officers of Royal Marines can be obtained on application at the Office of the Adjutant-General, Royal Marines, 54, Victoria Street, S.W.1.

-IX.-MEDALS AND MEDAL RIBBONS.
+X.-MEDALS AND MEDAL RIBBONS.